docsforadobe/after-effects-scripting-guide/docs/items/footageitem.rst

 Opens the footage in a Footage panel, and moves the Footage panel to front and gives it focus.

 .. note::
-   Missing and placeholder footage can be opened using this method, but cannot manually (via doubleclicking it).
+   Missing and placeholder footage can be opened using this method, but cannot manually (via double-clicking it).

 **Parameters**